 Mississippi High School Equivalency Diploma – To receive a Mississippi High School Equivalency Diploma an individual must pass all parts of an approved High School Equivalency (HSE) test.
-The State of Mississippi now has three approved HSE tests.
-Please see the following page for the multiple pathways to the Mississippi High School Equivalency Diploma.
+The State of Mississippi now has two approved HSE tests (the GED® and HiSET®).
+There are multiple pathways to the Mississippi High School Equivalency Diploma.
 Each test has its own pricing, pass scores, and subject areas.
 Each test has its own website for student accounts.
-A person must pass all parts of one of the HSE tests to be awarded a Mississippi High School Equivalency Diploma.
+A person must pass all parts of one of the HSE tests to be awarded a Mississippi High School Equivalency Diploma using that pathway.
 Students usually must pay for testing fees.

-The Grenada Adult Education Center has a HSE testing fee scholarship program.
-The Youth Program and the MiBest Program provide testing fees for their participants once they qualify.
+The Grenada Adult Education Center has a HSE testing fee scholarship program when funds are available.
 GAEC students who are interested in applying for a scholarship to pay for testing fees need to complete an application.
 GAEC instructors will let their students know when their TABE or official practice test scores indicate their readiness to take a module of an HSE test.

-All legitimate HSE tests are taken in person at an approved testing site although testing is scheduled through online accounts.
 All instructions for taking the GED® test at our location are still current (http://grenadaliteracy.blogspot.com/p/grenada-official-testing-center-tm.html and https://ged.com).
 To test at our site, choose “Grenada Adult Education Center” from the list.
 All open testing dates that still have open seats currently available will show up online from within the account.
 Testing dates are tentative if they are more than 4-6 weeks out.
 Once you have a test-taker account, log into it each time to schedule testing, view your score history, print an unofficial transcript, update your contact information and so on.
-To schedule a HiSET® testing session for the first time, test takers set up an account online at http://hiset.ets.org/test_takers and carefully follow all on-screen instructions.
-Schedule and pay for testing online.
-If you have questions, call ETS Customer Service at 1-855-MyHiSET (1-855-694-4738).